Waves Car Wash Review

 “The safety of our customers and colleagues has to be our number one priority and we have made considerable changes to our car washes.
 We’re delighted to be re-opening across the UK and we look forward to welcoming our customers back to Waves”

 Overall it felt Waves had taken significant steps to reassure their customers and keep them safe.
 Some may be concerned about people working in their car.
-In our experience, it felt like entering a coffee shop or supermarket; it was a little strange, but it was clear that Waves had taken action to minimise risks as much as possible.
+In our experience, it was clear that Waves had taken action to minimise risks as much as possible without compromising the level of service they offer.